E-Paine/tkinter-docs/source/widgets/canvas.rst

         Draw a bitmap.
 Returns the item id.

+        *args* is a single coordinate point.

+        *kw* is the options, which can be any of the following:

         | *anchor=*
         | The given value determines how to position the bitmap relative to
           the positioning coordinate for the bitmap; it may have any valid